How does Coronavirus/covid-19 affect you?

 Sweden is following the EU's decision to partially close down its borders to minimize the spread of cornavirus/covid-19.
 The Swedish borders are not closed for citizens of the EU/EEA (and Switzerland) - which includes Nordic (Danish) citizens.
 Swedish citizens and individuals with residence permits in Sweden will be able to cross the Swedish border to get home.

-The Ministry of Foreign Affairs advices against all non-essential travel to all countries as of the 14th March 2020.
-The advice will be in place until the 15th July 2020.
+The Ministry of Foreign Affairs previously adviced against all non-essential travel to Denmark.
+This advice was lifted on the 29th July 2020.

 Information about the coronavirus (covid-19) can be found on the Swedish public health authority's webpage.
 Here, you can find information about the spread of the virus both in Sweden and globally, advice on how to protect yourself and others, and information for schools, pre schools and travelers.
 The page is updated continuously.